-WordPress 6.6 is planned for release on July 16, 2024.
+WordPress 6.6 “Dorsey” is out.
 The new version focuses on refining and enhancing several features introduced in previous versions.
 However, plenty of additions take the core one step further along the path of phase 3 of WordPress development.

 A total of 299 Core Track tickets are included in WordPress 6.6, along with 392 enhancements, 462 bug fixes, and 46 accessibility improvements for the Block Editor.